gerb82/scouting-REEEImagined/README.md

 simple:

-we nuke it from orbit (not the team), and we rebuild it. why rebuild the wheel? because our wheel is currently a 2d square, and the rotational axis goes from one corner to the opposite one.
+we nuki it from orbit (not the team), and we rebuild it. why rebuild the wheel? because our wheel is currently a 2d square, and the rotational axis goes from one corner to the opposite one.

 ok ok, back to serious things. what does this system need to do?